2016 Pittsburgh Steelers season: AFC Divisional Playoffs: at (2) Kansas City Chiefs

 After blowing out the Dolphins at home, the Steelers traveled to Kansas City to take on the Chiefs.
 The Steelers scored first in the first quarter when Chris Boswell kicked a 22-yard field goal for a 3-0 lead.
 The Chiefs moved into the lead when Alex Smith found Albert Wilson on a 5-yard touchdown pass to make it 7-3.
 The Steelers came within a point when Boswell kicked a 38-yard field goal to make it 7-6.
 In the second quarter, it was all Steelers when Boswell kicked 2 more field goals: from 36 and 45 yards out retaking the lead and changing the score from 9-7 to 12-7 at halftime.
 In the third quarter, the Steelers moved further ahead with another field goal by Boswell from 43 yards out to make it 15-7.
 The Chiefs then moved closer later on in the quarter when Cairo Santos kicked a 48-yard field goal to make it 15-10.
 In the fourth quarter, Boswell kicked another 43 yard field goal to move ahead 18-10.
 The Chiefs tried to rally but came up short when Spencer Ware ran for a 1-yard touchdown (with a failed 2-point conversion) sealing the win for the Steelers.

 With the win, the team improved to 13-5 overall.
 They are also the first team since the 2006 Colts to win a playoff game without scoring a single touchdown.
+As of 2024, this was the last time the Steelers have won a playoff game.

 Boswell's six field goals became an NFL playoff record for the most in a single game.